-Updated this past week are the Home Page, New Parish Register CDs available, Parish Register Updates, Our Diary page, News News & more News, New at the TNA, Centre News.
-We are also on Facebook now - a different kind of website so why not take a look - just type in st (or staunton if you wish) at the top and you will find us.
+Updated this past week are the Home Page, Parish Register Updates, New at the TNS, News, Diary Page, News News & more News, Centre News, We are also on Facebook - a different kind of website so why not take a look - just type in st (or staunton if you wish) at the top and you will find us.
 Always read The Centre News which is updated almost daily so you can see a record of what's happening day by day.

 Thank you for calling in to our site which was updated on 14th April, 2014.
 The total number of visitors since its creation in September, 2004 is 239,834.